muritane/coordination-architecture/topological_independence.md

 ## Structural Costs

-Topological independence incurs:
+Topological independence incurs real costs:

-* loss of narrative-based influence,
+- loss of narrative-based influence,
-* increased coordination friction,
+- increased coordination friction,
-* misinterpretation as hostility or withdrawal,
+- misinterpretation as hostility or withdrawal,
-* exclusion from narrative-gated domains.
+- exclusion from narrative-gated domains.

-These costs are real but explicit.
+These costs are explicit and non-illusory.

 ---

 ## Failure Modes

-### 1. False Independence
+### False Independence

-Refusal is claimed, but viability still depends on narrative access.
+Narrative binding is rejected, but viability still depends on narrative access.

 ---

-### 2. Premature Independence
+### Premature Independence

-Narrative binding is withdrawn before alternatives exist, collapsing viability.
+Narrative coupling is withdrawn before alternative paths exist, collapsing viability.

 ---

-### 3. Hidden Dependence
+### Hidden Dependence

-Metrics appear to bind, but reinterpretation still controls outcomes.
+Metrics appear to bind, but outcomes remain controlled by reinterpretation.

 ---

 ## Diagnostic Tests

-### Test 1 — Refusal Test
+### Refusal Test

-If narrative rejection leads to collapse, independence was not real.
+If rejecting narrative acceptance collapses viability, independence was not real.

 ---

-### Test 2 — Load Test
+### Load Test

-If responsibility is still assigned narratively, topology is mixed.
+If responsibility is still assigned narratively, topology remains mixed.

 ---

-### Test 3 — Redesign Test
+### Redesign Test

-If invariants can be demanded without retaliation, independence holds.
+If invariant demands can be made without retaliation, independence holds.

 ---